About Rochester

 Frequently Asked Questions

-Property records for Rochester, Michigan are maintained by the Oakland County Assessor's Office and the Oakland County Clerk and Recorder.
+Property records for Rochester, Michigan are maintained by the City of Rochester Assessor and the Oakland County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Oakland County, including parcels in Rochester.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Oakland County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
+The Oakland County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Michigan counties provide online property record searches through their county websites.
-For in-person requests, visit the Oakland County offices at the county courthouse.
 The Oakland County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Rochester, Michigan residents are available through both county and state offices.
 The Michigan Department of Health and Human Services, Vital Records, located in Lansing, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Michigan.
 Orders can be placed online, by mail, or in person.
 Locally, the Oakland County Clerk's office issues marriage licenses and maintains marriage records for Oakland County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.